 In many instances, the commercialised technology arises from a convergence of biotechnology and chemical sciences.
 Further, some products and services are often commercialised so as to facilitate the sale of other products or services into the market, a case in point being the commercialisation of new plants or animals having agrochemical resistance to facilitate the sale of the agrochemical itself.

-Unlike some jurisdictions, in both Australia and New Zealand, plants and animals can generally be protected per se, as can various uses of them and methods of treating them, and apart from the prior art issues that apply in most countries, there is no difficulty in protecting agrochemicals.
+Unlike some jurisdictions, in Australia, plants and animals can generally be protected per se, as can various uses of them and methods of treating them, and apart from the prior art issues that apply in most countries, there is no difficulty in protecting agrochemicals.
 This means that multi-national companies develop extensive patent portfolios in Australia and New Zealand.
 On the other hand, freedom to operate issues remain of particular interest to Australian and New Zealand research firms.

 Our focus is on providing a team based approach to the solution of our agricultural client’s problems.
 This is particularly valuable where the relevant commercialisation arises from a convergence of biotechnology and chemical sciences, and in these circumstances we tailor our client solution by hand picking attorneys for a given matter who have the relevant technical expertise.